 On the flip side, “when we take the time to show gratitude, it lets our partners know that their efforts have not gone unnoticed,” says Lesli Doares, marriage coach and author of Blueprint For a Lasting Marriage.
 “It lets them know that they are important to us and that our lives are better for them being part of it.”

-No matter who is the breadwinner in your home (if there even is one), “it’s is less costly to share life’s expenses than paying for everything yourself,” Doares points out.
-So thank him or her for his or her contribution to your bank accounts.
-“It’s also important to remember saving expenses—like child care or an extra car—count too,” she says.
+No matter who is the breadwinner in your home (if there even is one), “it is less costly to share life’s expenses than paying for everything yourself,” Doares points out.
+So thank them for their contribution to your bank accounts.
+“It’s also important to remember saving expenses—like childcare or an extra car—count too,” she says.

 “Whether it’s going shopping with us, watching sporting events, going to a different restaurant, hosting your family for the holidays, or whatever, they are choosing to do what we like even if it’s not anything they would do on their own,” Doares explains.
-And that selfless action is definitely worth your thanks.
-“Putting the you and your relationship first are always reasons for thanks,” she says.
+That selfless action is definitely worth your thanks.
+“Putting you and your relationship first are always reasons for thanks,” she says.

 “When we marry, we take on many new relationships because these are people that are important to our partner.
 We don’t always like them, and in fact, might find them very difficult to even be around them,” Coleman says.
 When your partner makes the effort to get along with your family, he or she is telling you he or she loves you, very much.
 “This should always be acknowledged and never taken for granted,” Coleman says.

 One of the best things about being in a relationship with someone who has his own interests is that you often get to try something new, just by virtue of being together.
 “When you go along with something they like that you might not have thought to try, they are helping you grow by experiencing new things,” Doares says.
 “You may love the activity or you may hate it, but either way you will have changed,” and that is something to be thankful for.